Today's Potato Quote:

 I am happy to consider postgraduate supervisions on topics concerned with the cultural history of food, as well as the history of colonial and nineteenth-century Spanish America.
 Here are some of the topics and students I have supervised, co-supervised and advised:

-Rebecca Noble, 'Madness and governance: creating ‘docile vassals’ in Bourbon Mexico' (co-supervised with Hilary Marland, History)
+Rebecca Noble, 'Madness and Governance: Creating ‘Docile Cassals’ in Bourbon Mexico' (co-supervised with Hilary Marland, History)

 Lewis Smith, 'Soup Kitchens: Histories of Leftovers, Loss and Redemption' (sole supervision)

-Valentina Tommasetti, 'Naked and Shameless: Shame and its embodiment in Early Modern European Art' (sole supervision)
+Valentina Tommasetti, 'Naked and Shameless: Shame and its Embodiment in Early Modern European Art' (co- supervised with Lorenzo Pericolo, History of Art)

 Holly Winter, 'Militaristic Masculinity, Material Culture and the Armies in India, 1799-1900' (co-supervised with Maxine Berg, History)